layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 {
-  "req": [REQUEST_ID, METHOD, [PARAMETERS], TIMESTAMP], "acc": "ACCOUNT_ID", // AppId for Virtual Ledgers for Internal Communication "int": [INTENT], // Optional allocation intent change "sig": ["SIGNATURE"]  // Client's signature of the entire "req" object }
+  "req": [REQUEST_ID, METHOD, [PARAMETERS], TIMESTAMP], "acc": "ACCOUNT_ID", // AppId for Virtual Ledgers for Internal Communication "sig": ["SIGNATURE"]  // Client's signature of the entire "req" object }
 ```

 - The `acc` field serves as both the subject and destination pubsub topic for the message.
 There is a one-to-one mapping between topics and ledger accounts.
-- The `int` field can be omitted if there is no allocation change in this request.
 - The `sig` field contains the rpcHash signature, ensuring proof-of-history integrity.

 ### Response Message